aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/prereq-config.md

 - You are running the latest version of ASEA.
 If you are not running ASEA version 1.5.11 then upgrade ASEA before starting the ASEA to LZA upgrade process
 - Confirm all suspended accounts are under a specific OU that is ignored by the accelerator. (see [Suspended accounts](../comparison/feature-specific-considerations.md#suspended-accounts))
-- Confirm you don't have any empty OU that don't contain any active AWS Accounts and are not referenced from the ASEA configuration files.
-The convert-config tool won't generate empty OUs in the configuration.
-This doesn't apply to the default OUs created from the base ASEA configuration (i.e. Dev, Test, Prod, Central), those can be empty.
+- Confirm you don't have any empty nested OU without active AWS Accounts that are not referenced from the ASEA configuration files (i.e. `Dev/nestedOU`).
+The convert-config tool won't generate empty nested OUs in the configuration.
 - You can run the scripts from your local workstation.
 If you are filtering egress traffic from your corporate network you need to ensure [outbound connectivity to AWS service endpoints](../troubleshooting.md#network-timeout-or-connectivity-issue-running-the-upgrade-tool).
 - You will need Git, AWS CLI, NodeJS and Yarn installed.
 - We highly recommend having appropriate AWS Support plans on all AWS Accounts of your landing zone.
 For any issues encountered during the upgrade process you need to open a support case to get assistance and exchange relevant information with AWS staff.
 At a minimum Developer support is needed on the management account and core landing zones accounts (Logging, Security, Networking and Perimeter) to troubleshoot any cross-account issues.
 Business support is the minimum recommended tier if you have production workloads in AWS
 - Monitor and manage your service quotas.
 See the FAQ [Which Service Quotas should be monitored for the upgrade?](../faq.md#which-service-quotas-should-be-monitored-for-the-upgrade)
+- If using an AWS opt-in region, you need to enable to set [STS Session tokens to be valid in All AWS Regions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-manage-tokens).
 - Upgrading your landing zone from ASEA to LZA requires advanced knowledge of configuring and operating ASEA and LZA landing zones.
 This operation should be led by your most-experienced resources responsible for your current landing zone operations.
 Review all the documentation in this upgrade guide and Landing Zone Accelerator implementation guide.